oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

     7. Run `golangci-lint` to lint (check) the sources against various linting rules
     8. Run unit tests
     9. Build function sources into a Function Container Image using Fn CLI (store in local image registry) `
-    10. Tag the Function Container Image with the name *go-function-container-image* - this is the name used in the next stage to find the image to publish
+    10. Tag the Function Container Image with the name *go-function-container-image*.
+This is the name used in the next stage to find the image to publish

 These steps are largely equivalent to the managed build defined in the previous article for the Go application that was finally turned into a binary executable that was deployed on a VM.
-Steps 9 and 10 are different - these turn the Go application into an Fn Function Container Image that is the final product of the build.
+Steps 9 and 10 are different -- these turn the Go application into an Fn Function Container Image that is the final product of the build.
-#### Second Stage - Publish Artifact
+#### Second Stage -- Publish Artifact

 In the overview page for the build pipeline, click on the plus icon at the bottom of the current managed build stage.
 In the context menu that pops up, click on *Add stage*.
 The stage wizard appears.